-Person who was granted subsidiary protection status, has a right to obtain a special travel document for an alien, in accordance with the provisions of the Aliens Act.
-That document is issued for a period of two years and can be renewed.
-Depending on the country of travel, a geographical limitations attached to the travel document.
-Q25.
-What are the most common reasons for travel to their country of origin stated by beneficiaries of subsidiary protection to national authorities: ☐ Visits for family reasons ☐ Marriage in the country of origin □ Business reasons ☐ Other reasons Please specify: No intentions or reasons for travel to their country of origin being reported.
-Q25a.
+Q25 .
+What are the most common reasons for travel to their country of origin stated by beneficiaries of subsidiary protection to national authorities: ☐ Marriage in the country of origin Business reasons ☐ Other reasons Please specify: Q25a.
 Please specify if this information is recorded by national authorities (e.g. in a database).
-Non-existing.
+In case it becomes known that the person has returned to the country of origin, proceedings termination of the status are initiated, in the course of which the context of the return is investigated For this purpose, the foreigner is interviewed, which is recorded in a protocol.
+There is no separate database specifically designated to record this information.
 Q26.
 If a beneficiary of subsidiary protection in your (Member) State travels to his/her country of origin, can his/her protection status be ceased (e.g. re-establishment in the country of origin)?
-N/A. Regulations on that matter are not specified in national legislation, case law or in practice.
-Q26a.
-If yes to Q26, is it specified: Please indicate whether the same legislative provisions (and/or case law or practice) are applicable in the same way to refugees and beneficiaries of subsidiary protection in your (Member) State. ☐ In national legislation?
+YES Q26a.
+If yes to Q26, is it specified: Please indicate whether the same legislative provisions (and/or case law or practice) are applicable in the same way to refugees and beneficiaries of subsidiary protection in your (Member) State. ☑ In national legislation?
 If box is marked, please specify legislation: ☐ In case law?
 If box is marked, please indicate case law reference and short summary: ☐ In practice?
-If box is marked, please explain practice: Q26b.
-If yes to Q26, which of the following circumstances are taken into account when assessing cessation of protection: Please tick options that apply.
-For each of the (ticked boxes) options indicated, please specify whether it is based on legislation, case law or (administrative) practice. ☐ Frequency of travels to the country of origin ☐ Duration of stay in the country of origin ☐ Specific place of the stay in the country of origin ☐ Reason for travel to the country of origin □ Other Please specify: Regulations on that matter are not specified in national legislation, case law or in practice.
-Guidance and challenges in assessing cases of cessation of subsidiary protection Q27.
-Is guidance or any other form of established practice on cessation of subsidiary protection available to national authorities?
-NO. If yes, please indicate whether they take the form of: ☐ Internal guidelines Please explain: ☐ UNHCR guidelines on cessation person may need to acquire a visa if the specific country is requesting it.
-There are no
+If box is marked, please explain practice: It is likely that the return of the foreigner to his/her country of origin leads to the cessation of t subsidiary status as the Law on Asylum and Refugees explicitly states, that the internation protection granted is ended when it's established that the person has voluntarily re-availed himself herself of the protection of the country of origin or has voluntarily re-established himself/herself in t country where he/she has been persecuted.
+Whether there is legal ground for cessation of t subsidiary status is considered on a case by case basis.
+In order to make an assessment on a case case basis, whether there is voluntariness and intention for establishmment in the country of orig the reasons for travelling, the frequency of the trips and the length of stay are being examined detail.
+Q26b .
+If yes to Q26 , which of the following circumstances are taken into account when assessing cessation of protection: Please tick options that apply.
+For each of the (ticked boxes) options indicated, please specify wheth it is based on legislation, case law or (administrative) practice. it is based on legislation, case law or (administrative) practice. it is based on legislation, case law or (administrative) practice. ☑ Frequency of travels to the country of origin it is based on legislation, case law or (administrative) practice. ☑ Frequency of travels to the country of origin ☑ Duration of stay in the country of origin

-□ Other Please specify:
+Please specify: